Corey Dickerson Player Props: Nationals vs. Reds

-Corey Dickerson -- .194 average over his past 10 games -- will be in action for the Washington Nationals against the Cincinnati Reds, with Brett Kennedy on the hill, on July 4 at 11:05 AM ET.
+On Wednesday, Corey Dickerson (batting .194 in his past 10 games) and the Washington Nationals play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 7:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Reds.
+He had a one-hit showing in his previous game (1-for-4) against the Reds.

 Corey Dickerson Game Info & Props vs. the Reds